Applied Parameters: ShowInBoardPlanner=1

 - Press the Backspace key to remove the last vertex.

 - Coverlay is automatically added to cover the entire area of the board region is was added to.
-Behaving like an additional solder mask layer, openings are automatically created for component pads in accordance with the applicable Solder Mask Expansion design rule, or else the settings in the Properties panel if the Solder Mask Expansion setting has been manually configured to override the design rule.
-The automatic coverlay is formed as a polygonal object, it can be selected and reshaped (or deleted) as required.
+Behaving like an additional solder mask layer, openings are automatically created for component pads in accordance with the applicable Solder Mask Expansion design rule, or else the settings in the Pad dialog if the Solder Mask Expansions setting has been configured to override the design rule.
+The automatic coverlay is also formed as a polygonal object, it can be selected and reshaped (or deleted) as required.

 - User-defined coverlay changes, such as modifying the shape of the automatic coverlay, or placing additional coverlay objects, are removed if the Custom Coverlays option is turned off in the Board Region dialog, for the applicable board region.